nunerajender/character/README.md

 Add following gems to the ```Gemfile```:

-    gem 'bson_ext'
-    gem 'mongoid'
-    gem 'asset_sync'
     gem 'character', github: 'slate-studio/character'
-    # gem 'character', path: '../character'

 Run ```bundle``` from projects root.

-Create mongo database config, initialize Foundation (not required if it's not used in the project) and install Character assets and fixes:
+Create mongo database config, initialize Foundation (not required if it's not used in the project) and install Character assets:

     rails g mongoid:config
     rails g foundation:install